jamie/ti-ascension/shattered_ascension.md

 * A non-Home System planet without Ground Forces present taking a bombardment hit reverts immediately to neutral status.
 The bombarding player may choose to omit this effect.
 * For the purpose of Action Cards, a Home System is only considered as such if the race of origin controls it.
 * Opponent Home Systems may not be activated during the first round of play.
+* Gravity Rifts give +1 movement when moving through them in a _non-straight line_ (i.e., not exiting on the opposite side of entering.
+Roll one die for each ship passing through.
+At a roll of 1-3, the ship ends its move in the Gravity Rift.
+If there are already opponent ships present, immediately conduct a Space Battle.

 #### UNITS:
 * Dreadnoughts roll 2 dice during Space Battles and may bombard planets without an invasion taking place.
 They count as 2 units towards the production limit when producing units (also for secondary of Production).